craftcms/docs/docs/commerce/1.x/docs/installation.md

 Before installing Craft Commerce, make sure you’ve got everything you need:

-* A web host that meets Commerce’s [minimum requirements]({entry:docs/requirements:url}) (hint: you’ll need PHP 5.4 or later).
+* A web host that meets Commerce’s [minimum requirements](requirements.md) (hint: you’ll need PHP 5.4 or later).
-* Craft CMS 2.6 or later (see Craft’s [installation instructions](https://craftcms.com/docs/installing) for details).
+* Craft CMS 2.6 or later (see Craft’s [installation instructions](https://docs.craftcms.com/v2/installing.html) for details).
-* The latest version of Commerce, downloaded from [craftcommerce.com](https://craftcommerce.com).
+* The latest version of Commerce, downloaded from <https://craftcms.com/commerce-latest-v1.zip>.

 ## Upload the files

 Extract the Commerce zip somewhere on your computer.
 You’ll notice that it contains two folders:

-- commerce
+- `commerce/`
-- templates
+- `templates/`

-Upload the ‘commerce’ folder to your ‘craft/plugins’ folder within your Craft CMS install.
+Upload the `commerce` folder to your `craft/plugins/` folder within your Craft CMS install.

-The ‘templates’ folder contains example templates that demonstrate how to create a basic e-commerce site with a cart and checkout process.
-If you’d like to use them, just upload the ‘templates/shop’ folder to your ‘craft/templates’ folder.
+The `templates/` folder contains example templates that demonstrate how to create a basic e-commerce site with a cart and checkout process.
+If you’d like to use them, just upload the `templates/shop/` folder to your `craft/templates/` folder.

 ## Install the plugin